-A few months ago (April 2015) we explored the issue of ‘migrants lost at sea’.
-As more and more people are fleeing war and persecution (September 2015) the issue has become much more pressing, at least for countries in Europe (for countries in North Africa and the Middle East it has been a pressing issue for a long time).
+We have already explored the issue of ‘migrants lost at sea’.
+As more and more people are fleeing war and persecution, the issue has become much more pressing, at least for countries in Europe (for countries in North Africa and the Middle East it has been a pressing issue for a long time).

-So we feel it’s now time to present more useful links, teaching ideas and suggestions for ways to take action.
+So now it’s time to present more useful links, teaching ideas and suggestions for ways to take action.

 You could start off a lesson by watching, listening to, or singing this song, ‘Refuge’ (music and lyrics by Howard Goodall) which reflects on what it’s like to be an outsider, and to offer help and safety.

-On 7 September 2015, UK Prime Minister David Cameron announced that the UK would take in 20,000 Syrian refugees over the next five years.
-France is taking 24,000 refugees over the next two years; in Germany some 18,000 people arrived over this past weekend alone (source: BBC News).
+On 7 September 2015, UK Prime Minister at the time David Cameron announced that the UK would take in 20,000 Syrian refugees over the next five years.
+France pledged to take 24,000 refugees over two years; in Germany some 18,000 people arrived over one weekend alone (source: BBC News).

 One idea for a Citizenship lesson could be for students to consider what influenced the UK government to change their policy on taking in refugees from Syria.
 Was it the photo of Aylan Kurdi or campaigns on social media such as #refugeeswelcome and the petition for more support to refugees, or pressure from other European states?